-Across from this busy highway, you enter the charming maze of lanes and whitewashed buildings of the old quarter.
-Here you’ll find more unusual boutiques, jewellery, gifts and shoe shops – all leading to its sweet centre, Orange Square; a lovely place to eat and drink.
-It’s easy to lose your way as you turn one corner after another, up one blind alley then another, but that’s just part of the fun as you make discoveries en route – such as the Museum of Modern Engravings housed in a former 16th century hospital and the Casa del Corregidor (House of the Magistrate) adjoining the Santiago Chapel.
-There is a tourist information office in Orange Square to help you and ensure you do not miss anything.
+Across from the avenue through Marbella, you enter the charming maze of lanes and whitewashed buildings of the old town.
+Here you’ll find more unusual boutiques, jewellery, gifts and shoe shops – all leading to the beautiful Orange Square (Plaza de los Naranjos); a lovely place to eat and drink.
+It’s easy to lose your way as you turn one corner after another, up one blind alley then another, but that’s just part of the fun.